itzg/docker-minecraft-server/elasticsearch/README.md

 This Docker image provides an easily configurable Elasticsearch node.
-Via port mappings, it is becomes easy to create an arbitrarily sized cluster of nodes.
-As long as the versions match, you can mix-and-match "real" Elasticsearch nodes with containerized ones.
+Via port mappings, it is easy to create an arbitrarily sized cluster of nodes.
+As long as the versions match, you can mix-and-match "real" Elasticsearch nodes with container-ized ones.

 # Basic Usage